fish-shell/fish-shell/doc_src/cmds/argparse.rst

 Each option specification consists of:

 - An optional short flag letter.
-It must be an alphanumeric.
+It must be alphanumeric.

 - If the short flag letter is given: A ``/`` if the short flag can be used by someone invoking your command or ``-`` if it should not be exposed as a valid short flag and the letter is just for the _flag_X variable.
 If there is no long flag name these characters should be omitted, and if there is no short flag name both it and these characters can be omitted.